MarquezProject/marquez/README.md

 ## Getting Started

-Please follow the [installation procedure](#installation--usage) and then run the following:

 Please be sure to set the environmental variables to connect with Marquez:

 ```
 export MARQUEZ_HOST='localhost'
 export MARQUEZ_PORT='8080'